anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

 ---------------

-This section describes the configuration that will be applied to the physical or virtual machine and an installed Operating System.
+This section describes the configuration that will be applied to the physical or virtual machine and its Operating System.
 For a Kubernetes Node to be conformant with the Reference Architecture, it must be implemented according to the following specifications: